-There are specific stipulations regarding what will be accepted as valid community involvement.
-Students are expected to consult with a guidance counsellor to become informed.
+New to 2019-2020 school year: There are specific stipulations regarding what will be accepted as valid community involvement.
+Students may need advanced approval with a guidance counsellor prior to commencing their community service.

 http://schoolweb.tdsb.on.ca/birchmountpark/